 Verify that the user’s password is reset (logout and try to log in using the new password).

-Fail password reset by OAGi admin developer due the omission
+Fail password reset by OAGi admin developer due the omission (Pass)

 Requirement document reference: Section 5.7

 Pre-condition: A user with the username, aNewUser1, already exists with the OAGi admin developer role.